Storm the Gates of Hell

-Storm the Gates of Hell is the fourth studio album by Christian metal band Demon Hunter, released on November 6, 2007.
+Storm the Gates of Hell is the fourth studio album by American Christian metal band Demon Hunter, released on November 6, 2007.
 It is the band's last album to feature Don Clark and Ethan Luck.

 Touring and promotion

 Demon Hunter embarked on the Stronger Than Hell Tour in promotion of the album.
 The summer tour began in May 2008 and included Living Sacrifice, Oh, Sleeper, The Famine, and Advent.